Home » Military Life » PCSing Overseas as a Military Spouse

-PCSing Overseas as a Military Spouse: 5 Things to Remember
+PCSing Overseas as a Military Spouse

 Spouse PCS travel

-Five Things to Remember About PCSing Overseas as a Military Spouse
+What to Remember About PCSing Overseas as a Military Spouse

 Military members have it a bit easier than military spouses when preparing for a PCS move overseas.
 After all, the service member is required to sit in PCS briefings and can ask someone in authority directly (via the chain of command) about issues related to PCSing.
 They have more direct access to the information at times compared to their spouse.